fabiopaparella/ride-pooling-MoD/README.md

 ## Citing this work

-F. Paparella, L. Pedroso, T. Hofman, and M. Salazar, “A Time-invariant Network Flow Model for Two-Person Ride-pooling Mobility-on-Demand", Conference on Decision and Control 2023, in Press
+F. Paparella, L. Pedroso, T. Hofman, and M. Salazar, “A Time-invariant Network Flow Model for Two-Person Ride-pooling Mobility-on-Demand", In Proc.
+IEEE Conference on Decision and Control 2023, in Press

 ## Requirements
 Yalmip, Gurobi